DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 );
 ~~~

-Or add the column to the table you already have:
+Or you can add the mentioned column to the table you already have:

 ~~~js
 ALTER TABLE `gantt_tasks` ADD COLUMN `sortorder` int(11) NOT NULL;